long1eu/firebase_dart_sdk/firebase_core/firebase_core_vm/README.md

 # Firebase Core

-Dart implementation of the Firebase Core API, which enables connecting to multiple Firebase apps.
+Dart implementation of the Firebase C   ore API, which enables connecting to multiple Firebase apps.

 *Note*: This library is still under development, and some APIs might not be available yet or work correctly.
 Please feel free to open an issue [here](https://github.com/fluttercommunity/firebase_flutter_sdk/issues) or even a